 TT1’s impact has reached far beyond racing—the team is leading the charge in cutting-edge diabetes sports research, global outreach and education, and humanitarian initiatives in developing countries.

-TT1 is transforming the way the world looks at diabetes, and the brand has become a global movement to demonstrate to the world that with proper education, care, and empowerment – anything is possible.
+TT1 is transforming the way the world looks at diabetes, and the brand has become a global movement to demonstrate that with proper education, care, and empowerment – anything is possible.

-In 2011, TT1 met with leaders from the Macedonian government to promote healthy living with diabetes and necessity of medical supplies.
-The Ministry was funding the Diabetes camp where Phil Southerland was invited to give a speech.
-Dr. Biljana Southerland was attending both of his speeches at the University and at the Diabetes camp.
-She was beyond the words impressed how TT1’s athletes were living healthy lives, and achieving their ambitious goals in sports—managing the disease by checking blood-glucose a dozen times or more each day in order to stay in perfect health.
-She initiated political change that lasts nowadays and all people with type 1 diabetes in Macedonia have everything they need covered fully by the Government.
+In 2011, TT1 met with leaders from the Macedonian government to promote healthy living with diabetes and the necessity of medical supplies.
+The Ministry was funding the Diabetes Camp where Phil Southerland was invited to give a speech.
+His powerful message showed how TT1’s athletes were living healthy lives, achieving ambitious goals in sports, and managing their disease by checking blood-glucose levels a dozen times or more each day to stay in perfect health.
+This advocacy helped push for lasting political change, ensuring that people with type 1 diabetes in Macedonia have full government support for their medical needs.